idnow/de.idnow.android/README.md

 The SDK provides English, German, French, Spanish, Italian, Hungarian, Georgian, Korean, Dutch, Polish, Portuguese, Russian and Chinese    texts.

-## Supported Platforms
+## Other Supported Platforms

 ### Cordova

 Our Cordova plugin offers the possibility of integrating our native Android and iOS SDK into the Cordova-based applications.
 The plugin offers the possibility to customize and setup of the SDK.
 At the end of the identification process, the SDK communicates with the plug-in via a callback, allowing the Cordova application to update the flow.
-Please refer to this [link](https://www.npmjs.com/package/com-idnow-plugin) for implementation details.
+Please refer to this [link](https://www.npmjs.com/package/com-idnow-plugin) for implementation details.\
 **Note**: Only VideoIdent and eSign are supported so far. eID is not supported.

 ### React native

 Our React Native plug-in offers the possibility of integrating our native Android and iOS SDK into the React Native-based applications.
 It offers the possibility to customize and setup the SDK, and uses the latest expo native modules to create the bridging mechanism.
-Please refer to this [link](https://www.npmjs.com/package/react-native-vi-idnow-library) for implementation details.
+Please refer to this [link](https://www.npmjs.com/package/react-native-vi-idnow-library) for implementation details.\
-Note: Only VideoIdent and eSign are supported so far. eID is not supported.
+**Note**: Only VideoIdent and eSign are supported so far. eID is not supported.

 ## IDnow eID SDK